 KYLA LEVESQUE RMT

-I fell in love with Massage Therapy immediately.
+My love for massage therapy was evident since my semester in the program and it became clear very quickly that I had found what I was meant to do.
+My favourite aspect of massage therapy is that it is very different from the other fast-paced industries of healthcare.
 I enjoy the client-centered care that the discipline emphasizes, allowing a personal and professional relationship to build between massage therapist and client.
 Massage Therapy helps reconnect your body to your mind, and enough time together to set and meet the client goals.
 These goals can range from decreasing pain, increasing flexibility and muscle health, or simply decreasing stress and anxiety for an overall feeling of wellness.

-As a regular receiver of Massage Therapy myself, I can attest to the benefits and the importance of taking the time to care for your body.
-I stay active practicing yoga, walking and running.
-In my quiet time I practice piano, read and enjoy some R&R time with Netflix:)
+As a healthcare provider, I understand the importance of taking time to care for your body.
+Preventative care is just as important as treatment for an injury or chronic condition.
+I personally stay active practicing yoga and attending the gym.
+In my free time I read, play piano, and enjoy some R&R time with my cat and Netflix.

 BRITTANY PASTOREK RMT

 Brittany’s focus is DEEP TISSUE/ THERAPEUTIC/ SPORTS INJURY